Zeeve-App/sample-dapps/ZDFS.md

 2. Data APIs.

 ##### Pinning Service API (PSA)
 Pinning Service API is meant for the purpose of performing operation on remote IPFS node of ZDFS.
 Pinning Service API spec is standardized specification for the developers and pinning service providers.
 Pinning Service API reduces the learning curve because of standardization.
-Learn More (opens new window).
+[Learn More](https://documenter.getpostman.com/view/19460118/Uz59PKx3#fcd873f3-acdb-4776-a34c-25233832e7b6).

 ##### Data APIs

 ZDFS goes beyond in order to make the remote operation and integration of content with your application more effective.
 That's why your control on your content is not limited to just a few pinning methods but there are multiple other ways in which you fully access your content and make a seamless pipeline with your application.
-Learn More(opens new window)
+[Learn More](https://documenter.getpostman.com/view/19460118/Uz59PKx3#c3bdc0b7-d67a-43a5-8f7c-fa4ce6054968)